thesammet/ocr-recognition-mobile/README.md

 1. Open the app on your device.
 2. On the home screen, you will see three buttons: Camera, Gallery, and Settings.
 3. Click the Camera button to open the camera and take a picture.
-The app will then perform OCR on the text within the image using the `react-native-tesseract-ocr` library and navigate to a new screen with the recognized text.
+The app will then perform OCR on the text within the image using the `react-native-text-recognition` library and navigate to a new screen with the recognized text.
 4. Click the Gallery button to open your device's gallery and select an image.
-The app will then perform OCR on the text within the image using the `react-native-tesseract-ocr` library and navigate to a new screen with the recognized text.
+The app will then perform OCR on the text within the image using the `react-native-text-recognition` library and navigate to a new screen with the recognized text.
 5. Click the Settings button to navigate to the settings screen.

 ## Technologies Used